JayJohnson1/dev-notes/hub-tips.md

 $ git add .
 $ git commit -m 'Initialize repo'
 ```

+### Use Hub to create a remote repository on Github
 * use Hub to create a remote repo
 ```
 $ git create -d "my-new-repo"